State Resources

 Ohio | No | 100 percent of federal CDCTC for incomes less than $20,000; 25 percent for incomes above $20,000 but less than $40,000.
 Filers with income of $40,000 or more are ineligible. |

-Oklahoma | No | 20 percent of federal CDCTC, except that if OK AGI is less than federal AGI, the state credit is prorated based on the ratio of OK AGI to federal AGI.
-Filers with income above $100,000 are ineligible. |
+Oklahoma | No | Choice between: 20 percent of the federal CDCTC or 5 percent of the federal child tax credit.
+Except that if OK AGI is less than federal AGI, the state credit is prorated based on the ratio of OK AGI to federal AGI.
+Filers with adjusted gross income above $100,000 are ineligible. |

 Oregon | No. (But the Orgeon credit is not limited by the federal credit and any unused credit may be carried forward for up to five years.) | 30 percent of expenses allowed for the federal CDCTC if federal taxable income is $5,000 or less; 15 percent if $5,001 – $10,000; 8 percent if $10,001 – $15,000; 6 percent if $15,001 – $25,000; 5 percent if $25,001 – $35,000; 4 percent if $35,001 – $45,000; Incomes above $45,000 are ineligible. |

-Rhode Island | No | 25 percent of federal CDCTC |
+Rhode Island | No | 25 percent of federal CDCTC. |

 Vermont | Yes, for filers with income below $30,000 ($40,000 if married filing jointly or civil partners). | Non-refundable: 24 percent of federal CDCTC; Refundable: 50 percent of federal CDCTC if income is below $30,000 ($40,000 if married filing jointly or civil partners). |